Revolutionary Suicide: Contents

 Revolutionary Suicide begins with a manifesto in which Newton discusses his ideas of revolutionary and reactionary suicide.
 The book is divided into thirty-three chapters and six parts.
 Part one is about Newton's early life growing up in a poor but loving family in Oakland.
 He talks about the failure of the public-school system to educate him.
 Part Two covers his troubled teenage years and time at Merritt College.
 In this section, he describes how he taught himself to read by borrowing his older brother Melvin's copy of Plato's “Republic”.
 In the third part he describes his political awakening and the founding of the BPP with Bobby Seale.
 This part also includes a summary of the BPP's Ten-point program and a chapter on how Eldridge Cleaver joined the BPP.
 Part Four revolves around the shooting of officer Frey, and Newton's wounding and subsequent hospitalisation.
 In part Five he describes the trial and his time in prison.
 The final part details his release and subsequent attempts to maintain and restructure the BPP and his retrial.
 In the final chapters he talks about his controversial trip to China in September 1971.
-He contrasts the behaviour and role of police in China with the police force in the USA.
+He contrasts the behaviour and role of police in China with the police force in the US.
 On his trip he met the Chinese premier Zhou Enlai though not the head of state, Communist Party Leader Chairman Mao Zedong.
 Newton was impressed with China.
 He then has a final short chapter that deals with Cleaver's decision to leave the party and move to Algeria.

-This is followed with an epilogue entitled ‘I Am We” which Newton says is based on an old African saying.
+This is followed with an epilogue entitled ‘I Am We” which Newton says is based on an old African saying (cf. Ubuntu philosophy).
 In this he reiterates the difference between revolutionary and reactionary suicide and quotes both Mao's Little Red Book and the Gospel of St. Paul to illustrate his point.

 The book's original cover photograph shows Newton sitting on a type of throne holding a rifle and a spear.
 The image was seen as controversial as it played into the violent imagery which had surrounded the BPP.
 Early photographs of party members in black shirts and berets carrying weapons shocked many.
-The photograph is regarded as an iconic image of the counterculture in USA.
+The photograph is regarded as an iconic image of the counterculture in US.
 The image had been produced as a publicity poster for the BPP.
 The original photographer is unknown.
 The photograph was described by Bobby Seale as a “centralized symbol of the leadership of black people in the community”.

 The original hardcover edition contained several pages of photographs.
 These include family photographs, photographs of other panther party leaders and one of Newton with Chinese Premier Zhou Enlai taken on his visit to China in September 1971.